pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 - Google Cloud
 - Private intrastructure on-prem

 You will have access to Cisco Container Platform GUI, where you will setup new Kubernetes Cluster deployed in AWS.
-You will have access to existing Kubernetes cluster on-premise (in Cisco Lab Data Center) and in addtion you will deploy some microservices in Google Kubernetes Engine.
+You will have access to existing Kubernetes cluster on-premise (in Cisco Lab Data Center) and in addtion you will deploy some microservices in Amazon Web Services and Google Cloud.
 In total you will manage your application that will be deployed in 3 different environments.
 In this lab you will see how to connect microservices together to make whole application work.
 Most of the tasks you will do from Linux Management Station that is running on-premise.
 From there you will deploy components of your application in Kubernetes Cluster in AWS and on-premise.

 ## 1. On-prem private infrastructure access (VPN)

-In order to get access to private network, please first find credentials for your POD in the paper sheet.
+In order to get access to private network, speaker will assign username to you.
+Please then open credentials.html icon from your desktop, and select you username.

 ### 2 Cisco Anyconnect Mobility Client

 Run Cisco Anyconnect VPN client available on your desktop.
+Check credentials and URL in the local page on your desktop.

 You’ll need to review and configure the AnyConnect options.
 After Anyconnect launches, you’ll need to click on the “Configuration” button on the main panel.
 See image below.